axs89/tagenvy/README.md

 ## Demo

-There is a [demo](examples/index.html) available in the [examples](examples) folder.
+There are several examples available in the [examples](examples) folder.

-To run the demo locally, you can clone this repository and run:
+To run the demo's locally, you can clone this repository and run:

     $ bower install // To install the bower components